mviereck/x11docker/README.md

 # x11docker: ![x11docker logo](x11docker.png) Run GUI applications in docker
-## Avoid X security leaks and improve container security
+## Avoid X security leaks and increase container security

 Graphical applications and desktops in docker are similar in usage to a Virtual Machine.
 They are isolated from host in several ways.